makenai/Presentations/ES6-Hotness/NewES6Hotness.md

 ECMAScript 6 is the 6th edition of ECMA-262, the standard defining the behaviors of the JavaScript language.

+JavaScript is an implementation of ECMAScript, as are JScript and ActionScript.

 ---

 > ECMAScript was always an unwanted trade name that sounds like a skin disease.